imics-lab/recurrence-with-self-attention/README.md

 # Recurrence with Self Attention versus Time Series Transformer

-Code from the paper titled "Recurrence and Self-Attention vs the Transformer for Time-Series Classification: A Comparative Study."
+Code from the paper titled "Recurrence and Self-Attention vs the Transformer for Time-Series Classification: A Comparative Study," published in the 20th International Conference on Artificial Intelligence in Medicine, AIME 2022, by Springer Nature."

 ## Requirements

 Python 3.7
 Tensor Flow 2.4

 ## Configuration